Akadama (wine): Origin

-Shinjiro Torii, the founder of Suntory first sold imported Spanish wines in 1899.
+Shinjirō Torii, the founder of Suntory first sold imported Spanish wines in 1899.
 Due to its unpopularity with the public, he decided to produce wines that suited Japanese tastes.
 In 1907, he produced Suntory's first beverage, naming it "Akadama port wine."
 The red circle on the wine bottle label represents the sun, as Shinjiro Torii believed that "sun gives life to all beings".
+Akadama was a huge commercial success from which Torii was able to establish Suntory.

 Renaming

 In 1973, Suntory renamed its Akadama port wine to Akadama sweet wine due to regulations.
 Port wine was originally a term used to name Portugal produced wine.
 In 1970s, Portugal banned the usage of the term port wine outside of its country.
 Despite the renaming, it is mostly referred as Akadama.

 Publicity

 Akadama port wine was famously known for its advertisements.
 At the time, Akadama port wine was considered as a luxury good.
 It was sold at a price of 40 sen, 4 times of what a bushel of rice would have cost.
 Through various advertisements, Suntory received high publicity and reputation from the public.
 With the support from Imperial University's medical doctor, Akadama port wine was promoted as a safe and nourishing beverage.
 The beverage was advertised in newspapers, on hairpins worn by geishas and through the nude poster of Emiko Matsushima'.